 Residents have visited different exemplar regeneration schemes in three different London boroughs.
 The schemes ranged from refurbishment and redevelopment, to infills and new builds.
 Ebury Bridge residents had the opportunity to talk with tenants and leaseholders at these schemes and share experiences, concerns and expertise.

-The Ebury Bridge newsletter was launched in August 2017, providing regular project updates, initially every two weeks.
+The Ebury Bridge newsletter was launched in August 2017, and is still providing regular project updates on a monthly basis.
 This is supported by updates to this website, alongside letters posted to residents regarding key events, an email mailing list, and a dedicated Facebook group.

 In December 2021 we consulted on the proposed design for Phase 2a of the new homes and public squares for Ebury SW1.
 We invited the Ebury Bridge Estate residents, neighbours and stakeholders to view the exhibition and provide views.